Optimized SMID Cap Core

 Performance presented prior to December 15, 2010 occurred while the Portfolio Management Team was affiliated with a prior firm and the Portfolio Management Team members were the only individual(s) responsible for selecting the securities to buy and sell.
 Piedmont Investment Advisors maintains all of the books and records to support the historical performance.

-Xponance, Inc. (“Xponance”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Xponance has been independently verified for the periods from November 1, 1998 through December 31, 2019.
-A copy of the verification reports is available upon request.
-Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-Verification does not ensure the accuracy of any specific composite presentation.
+Xponance,® Inc. (“Xponance®”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+Xponance® has been independently verified for the periods from November 1, 1998 through December 31, 2021.
+The verification report is available upon request.

 On August 31, 2018, FIS Group, Inc. (“FIS Group”) acquired Piedmont Investment Advisors, Inc.’s (“PIA”) predecessor, Piedmont Investment Advisors, LLC.
-Xponance is the successor registrant under the Investment Advisers Act of 1940 (the “Advisers Act”) to both FIS Group and its wholly-owned subsidiary, PIA.
-Pursuant to a corporate rebranding and consolidation strategy, Xponance was established effective April 1, 2020, to leverage the long histories of its predecessor entities in providing customized investment management products to institutional clients.
+Xponance®, Inc. (“Xponance®”) is an independent, registered investment adviser and is the successor registrant under the Investment Advisers Act of 1940 (the “Advisers Act”) to both FIS Group and its wholly-owned subsidiary, PIA.
+Pursuant to a corporate rebranding and consolidation strategy, Xponance® was established effective April 1, 2020, to leverage the long histories of its predecessor entities in providing customized investment management products to institutional clients.
 FIS Group (through its former subsidiaries, Fiduciary Investment Solutions, Inc. and FIS Funds Management, Inc.) managed assets since 1996 and PIA (through its former affiliate Piedmont Investment Advisors, LLC) began managing assets in 2000.
-The firm maintains a complete list of composite descriptions, which is available upon request.
+The firm maintains a list of composite descriptions and limited pool fund(s) descriptions, which is available upon request.

-Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
-Past performance is not indicative of future results.
-Piedmont maintains a significant cash flow policy.
-A significant cash flow has been defined as any client requested cash withdrawal where we must execute trades to generate the requested cash.
+Results are based on fully discretionary accounts under management.
+Accounts that are no longer with the firm are included through the last full measurement period such accounts were managed in the composite’s style.
+Past performance is not indicative of future results..
+The composite maintains a significant cash flow policy.
+Effective 9/30/2022, a significant cash flow has been defined as any client requested cash flow that would impede the firm’s ability to implement the composite strategy.
+We will remove the assets from the account the day we raise cash or transfer the assets into the account after trading is complete; therefore, the assets will be moved or held in a temporary account and the member account will remain in the composite.
+Prior to 9/30/2022 the significant cash flow was defined as any client requested cash withdrawal where we must execute trades to generate the requested cash.
 We will remove the cash from the account the day we raise the cash; therefore, significant cash flows out of an account will be treated as a temporary account and the member account will remain in the composite.

 Fees are charged to clients on a quarterly basis.
 Fees are calculated as a percentage of assets under management and vary based upon the type of product and the total amount of assets under management.
 The percentage fee is expressed terms of basis points (“BPS”) for our products.
 One hundred basis points equal 1%.
 All fees are negotiable.